Pig farmer: no-deal Brexit case study

 Although the UK will be free to negotiate trade deals with other countries once it has left the EU (and the customs union) – this will take time (for example the EU-Canada CETA trade agreement took seven years to complete).
 While new trade deals could offer export opportunities, a deal with the US, for example, risks increasing exposure to low-priced pig meat that could further undermine British producers.

 Georgina’s staff are also primarily from Eastern Europe.
-Her current staff will need to apply to the EU Settlement scheme to remain in the UK after 30 June 2021.
+Her current staff will need to apply to the EU Settlement Scheme to remain in the UK (deadline of 31 December 2020 if the UK leaves without a deal).
 In the future, or if her staff choose to leave the UK, she might find recruitment more difficult.
 This could lead to staff shortages or increased labour costs.

 What help is available?